By Lucy Richardson, Editor

 Why go: The epic island home of wandering Odysseus may be famous in world literature, but this hidden gem is mostly unknown to tourists.
 It’s a wooded, hilly island with a jagged coast.
 Sailors love its sheltered harbours, swimmers its emerald waters, and you can discover places with wonderful names like The Cave of Nymphs and The Fountain of Arethousa.

 Getting there: Easy!
-Fly direct to Kefalonia (easyJet) then take a quick 45-min ferry from Sami or Poros.
+Fly to Kefalonia, then take a quick 45-min ferry from Sami or Poros.

-Stay here: Levendis Estate is a stylish retreat for nature lovers with just 4 charming cottages surrounded by scented gardens, plus a tempting pool.
+Stay here: Levendis Estate is a stylish retreat for nature lovers, with just 4 charming cottages surrounded by scented gardens, plus a tempting pool.
 It’s a place for massages, moonlit swims and marvellous feasting.
 Expensive?
-Yes, but worth every euro.
-Prices from £325 per cottage, including chauffeur transfers from Kefalonia airport.
+Yes, but worth it.
+Prices from £372 per cottage, including breakfast, airport transfers and car hire.

 Where: Andros is the northernmost island in the Cyclades.